owntracks/frontend/README.md

 ### Manually

-- Run `yarn install --production` to install dependencies
+- Run `yarn install` to install dependencies
 - Run `yarn build` to compile and minify for production
 - Copy the content of the `dist/` directory to your webroot